 Train to be a lawyer by undertaking your Diploma in Professional Legal Practice qualification designed by practising lawyers for lawyers at the top Law School in Scotland.
 (Guardian; Times Higher)

-- Our aim is that the Diploma in Professional Legal Practice delivered by the University of Glasgow comes to be regarded as a trademark of excellence ensuring that our students are not just employable but sought after by employers.
+- Our aim is that the Diploma in Professional Legal Practice comes to be regarded as the trademark of excellence ensuring that our students are not just employable but sought after by employers.

 - The programme has been accredited by the Law Society of Scotland and meets the accreditation requirements for PEAT 1 (Professional Education and Training 1).

 The programme is contemporary and innovative and comprises 5 compulsory courses which are delivered in conjunction with a wide range of optional courses (3 chosen).
 This allows you to select courses which suit your areas of interest or meet the requirements of your future employers in the legal profession.

 Our courses are delivered through a combination of on-line resources, e-modules, lectures and by small group tutorials (12 or less).
 Our team of 125 highly experienced, enthusiastic and committed tutors, almost all of whom are practising solicitors or advocates, are all focused on ensuring that you meet the requirement of a “Day 1 ready trainee” by the end of each course.
 Tutorials are very practical and seek to replicate the work undertaken by trainee and qualified solicitors in a supportive learning environment.

 - Criminal litigation (Incorporating Advocacy, Evidence and Procedure and Negotiation)